-3.4.
+3.5.
 The Attorneys are authorized to offset outstanding compensation claims, also from other matters, against incoming payments, as far as these are due and to the extent legally permissible.
 If severance payments in favour of the clients are provided, these payments shall be made into the trustee account of the Attorneys, who are authorized to offset outstanding fees first.

 The Attorneys are obligated to diligently carry out the Engagement in accordance with the German Attorneys’ Act [Bundesrechtsanwaltsordnung], the existing laws and the Client’s instructions.
 The Attorneys will keep the Client apprised of the progress of the Engagement, as per the scope of the agreement.
 Legal proceedings are only instituted with the consent of the Client, unless the Engagement provides otherwise.

 5.1.
 The attorneys’ liability for damage claims of any kind, be it under several liability or joint and several liability, is limited to claims caused by negligent acts.
 The maximum liability per claim is € 1,500,000.00 and the maximum liability per insurance year is € 3,000,000.00 according to the professional liability insurance policies (Errors & Omissions Liability Insurance Policies) taken out by the attorneys.